euuunel/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 5. What are the most optimal skills to learn?

 # Tools I Used
-For my deep dive into the data analyst job market, I harnessed the power of several key tools:
+To thoroughly explore the data analyst job market, I utilized a range of essential tools:

-- **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
+- **SQL:** Served as the core of my analysis, enabling me to extract and analyze key insights from the data.
-- **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
+- **PostgreSQL:** My database management system of choice, well-suited for handling job posting datasets.
 - **Visual Studio Code:** My go-to for database management and executing SQL queries.
 - **PowerBI:** Used to create easy-to-understand visualizations that bring data insights to life.
 - **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.